Why is Using Good Vocabulary So Important?

 How to Choose Vocabulary Terms for College Admissions Essays

 Writing a college admissions essay is all about describing who you are and how you fit into the school you are applying for.
 Therefore, an important question to ask yourself here would be “Who are you?” rather than trying to boast with elevated and “sophisticated” words that do not quite fit in your essay.
-It is recommended to first brainstorm and outline the things you would like to highlight about yourself in order to choose the right words to use.
+It is recommended to first brainstorm and outline the aspects you would like to highlight about yourself in order to choose the right words to use.

 Most Commonly Used Words in College Admissions Essays